Facts & Figures

 They’ve then been given the green-tick to say that they’re a safe company.

-For the customer, it’s the highest level of protection you can receive.
+For the customer, it’s a must have level of protection.

 It affects you in 2 ways: